 Many publishers try to capitalize on their users’ holiday sentiments and adapt their products to the mood.
 Adaption is perhaps the most common tactic used by brands to make changes related to the holidays.The Christmas graphic for the “Wish” app is a good example:

-The leading Indian retail fashion brand, Lifestyle has planned festive, promotional, and special offer campaigns for year-end 2020 with ‘Buy 1 Get 1’ and category-wise sales across Women's wear, Men's wear, Kids, Beauty, and more.
-They aim to communicate these sales using messaging around special coupons, Buy 1 Get 1 offer or a flat 40-50% off via push notifications differing according to specific categories.
+The leading Indian retail fashion brand, Lifestyle has planned festive, promotional, and special offer campaigns for year-end 2020 with ‘Buy 1 Get 1’ and category-wise sales across Women's wear, Men's wear, Kids', Beauty, and more.
+They aim to communicate these sales using messaging around special coupons, a Buy 1 Get 1 offer, or a flat 40-50% off via push notifications differing according to specific categories.

 The brand has also been forced to change its holiday marketing strategy to focus more on online marketing as compared to 2019, due to an increase in MAUs (monthly active users) and DAUs (daily active users).Compared to 2019 holiday sales, the chain expects 2X growth this year, though tech issues could blunt the numbers.